degville/docs-cloud/en/config-openstack.md

 [OpenStack][installos], it's time to configure OpenStack for use within a typical production environment.

-We'll cover first principles; setting up the environment variables, creating a project, virtual network access and Ubuntu cloud image deployment to create a strong foundation that can easily be expanded upon.
+We'll cover first principles; setting up the environment variables, adding a project, virtual network access and Ubuntu cloud image deployment to create a strong OpenStack foundation that can easily be expanded upon.

 ## Environment variables